-The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
+The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to school divisions by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.
 Prior to July 1, 2012, all or part of the 5.00% member contribution may have been assumed by the employer.
 Beginning July 1, 2012, new employees were required to pay the 5% member contribution.
 In addition, for existing employees, employers were required to begin making the employee pay the 5.00% member contribution.
 This could be phased in over a period of up to 5 years and the employer is required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.

-Each School Division's contractually required contribution rate for the year ended June 30, 2016 was 14.06% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2013 adjusted for the transfer in June 2015 of \$192,884,000 as an accelerated payback of the deferred contribution in the 2010-12 biennium.
-The actuarial rate for the Teacher Retirement Plan was 18.20%, however, it was reduced to 17.64 as a result of the transfer.
-The rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Based on the provisions of \$51.1-145 of the Code of Virginia, as amended the contributions were funded at 79.69% of the actuarial rate for the year ended June 30, 2016.
-Contributions to the pension plan from the School Board were \$638,805 and \$638,045 for the years ended June 30, 2016 and June 30, 2015, respectively.
+Each School Division's contractually required contribution rate for the year ended June 30, 2017 was 14.66% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2015 and reflects the transfer in June 2015 of \$192,884,000 as an accelerated payback of the deferred contribution in the 2010-12 biennium.
+The actuarial rate for the Teacher Retirement Plan was 16.32%.
+The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Based on the provisions of \$51.1-145 of the Code of Virginia, as amended, the contributions were funded at 79.69% of the actuarial rate for the year ended June 30, 2017.
+Contributions to the pension plan from the School Board were \$652,301 and \$638,805 for the years ended June 30, 2017 and June 30, 2016, respectively.